 Bearing protectors can be found for between $20 and $40, plus a few dollars for the bras to keep them clean.
 Bearing protectors can keep bearings greased and free of debris and water for years, making it more cost-effective to protect bearings than to replace the hubs or bearings periodically.

-For more information on trailer bearing protectors, please see the links on the next page.
+For more information on trailer bearing protectors, please see the links below.